1. Translate creatively – not literally

 7. Many paths lead to the target group

 Transcreation helps companies speak the same language as their customers.
-And that’s something they should strive for across all media channels – from the message of a slogan, to image brochures and employee magazines, or websites and social media posts, or a whole range of other materials.
+And that’s something they should strive for across all media channels – from a slogan's message, to image brochures and employee magazines, or websites and social media posts, as well as a whole range of other materials.
 Smartphones mean multi-channel communication follows us wherever we go, day and night.

 Read more articles from this category here